-An increase of 10% in seasonally adjusted company profits before income tax in the December 2000 quarter would show a relatively flat trend estimate from the September 2000 quarter.
-A fall of this magnitude would result in the trend being revised to show a decrease of 4.2% in the December 2000 quarter.
+An increase of 10% in seasonally adjusted company profits before income tax in the March 2001 quarter would show a 3.9% increase in the trend estimate for the December 2000 quarter.
+A fall of this magnitude would result in the trend estimate for the December 2000 quarter remaining relatively unchanged.